-Contract services - Persons with disabilities and other vocational challenges work in closely supervised teams to provide electronics recycling, secure document management, printing, custodial services, and assembly and fulfillment services to the local business community.
+Contract services - Persons with disabilities and other vocational challenges work in closely supervised teams to provide printing, custodial and building services, and assembly and fulfillment services to the local business community.

-Workforce development - There are over 83 program activities that provide education, training, placement, and other vocational support for target populations including veterans, homeless, individuals with disabilities, at-risk youth, the formerly incarcerated, and many more.
+Workforce development - There are over 70 program activities that provide education, training, placement, and other vocational support for target populations including veterans, homeless, individuals with disabilities, at-risk youth, the formerly incarcerated, and many more.
 These programs are funded through reimbursement, fee for service arrangements, and private support.
 Workforce development also includes several career centers that provide job listings, resume assistance, and telephone and computer services for all job seekers.